alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Occurs when a single dimension (such as date) simultaneously appears several times in the same fact table<sup>pg 170</sup>.
     - The underlying dimension may exist as a single physical table, but each of the roles should be presented to tbhe BI tools as a separately labelled view<sup>pg 170</sup>.
     - Indicate the multiple roles within a single cell in the bus matrix<sup>pg 170</sup>.
+    - Date foreign keys should not join to a single instance of the date dimension table.
+Instead, create views on the single underlying date dimension table, and join the fact table separately to these views<sup>pg 345</sup>.
 - Junk dimensions
     - When modelling complex transactional source data, you often encounter a number of miscellaneous indicators and flags that are populated with a small range of discrete values<sup>pg 179</sup>.
     - There are several rather unappealing options to handling miscellaneous indicators and flags: